Road Construction Accidents

 - Be Patient: As frustrating as it is, road crews are working hard to make tomorrow's Massachusetts commute better, faster and safer.
 Give them a break.
 And give yourself a break.
 Slow down, don't change lanes, and follow the traffic in front of you.

-If your or a loved one is injured in a road construction accident in Massachusetts, contact the Boston personal injury lawyers and wrongful death attorneys at the Law Offices of Jeffrey S. Glassman today for a free and confidential consultation to discuss your rights.
+If your or a loved one is injured in a road construction accident in Massachusetts, contact the Boston personal injury lawyers and wrongful death attorneys at Jeffrey Glassman Injury Lawyers today for a free and confidential consultation to discuss your rights.